Michael-Mazar/BCI4ALS/README.md

 ### **root** (the current directory)

 - `config_params.m` - configures common parameters and loads common packages
-- `main_offline.m` OR `MI1_offline_training.m` - %TODO: which one do we need?
+- `main_offline.m` - runs the full offline flow: record trails, preprocess, segment, extract features and train a classifier
-  Runs the main offline flow (i.e., record, process data, segment, extract features and )
+- `MI1_offline_training.m` - Record trials for offline use
 - `MI_batch_preprocess.m` - % TODO: add description here
 - `MI_Online_Feedback.m` - Records trials similar to the offline flow.
 In addition, *the system's prediction is shown to the user after each trial* - hence the "online feedback".
 Notes:
 1. Requirements: A trained model, feature weight matrix and selected features indices.